fmanimashaun/MarketPeak_Ecommerce/README.md

+# Darey.io | Introduction to Cloud Computing

-# E-commerce Platform Deployment on AWS EC2
+## E-Commerce Platform Deployment with Git, Linux and AWS

 ## Table of Contents